 The primary function of the committee is to enhance communication between the faculty and appropriate administrative offices and in so doing to aid the faculty in carrying out its responsibility to formulate standards and policy for admission and financial aid.
 To these ends, the committee should review on a regular basis, through observation and quantitative studies, how adequately policy and practice are meeting stated goals, should develop and maintain mechanisms for communicating faculty opinion on the quality of our students to the staff, and should report annually to the faculty on the committee's work.
 Members of the committee should be sufficiently engaged in the admission process to enable them to carry out their responsibilities effectively (voted by the faculty, September 1984).

 e.
-The College Council.
-The College Council is composed of three members of the faculty, two or three members of the administration, and five students.
+The College Council The College Council is composed of three members of the faculty, two or three members of the administration, and five students.
 The faculty members of the College Council are nominated by the Committee of Six and elected at large by the faculty.
 They serve for two-year terms.
 Two members of the College Council will normally be elected each year, so that the terms will overlap.
-The dean of students serves on the Council ex officio without vote.
-One or two other members of the Office of the Dean of Students are appointed annually by the president.
+The chief student affairs officer and the dean of students serve on the Council ex officio without vote.
+One or two other members of the Office of Student Affairs are appointed annually by the president.
 Of the five students, three are members-at-large from the freshman, sophomore and junior class elected each spring to serve throughout the following academic year.
 The president of the Student Government serves ex officio without vote during the academic year.
 At the end of the first semester, the freshman class elects a representative to serve during the following two semesters.

 The chair of the College Council is one of the three faculty members nominated for that post by the Committee of Six and elected specifically as chair by the Faculty for a one-year term.